More

 As fantasy football continues to grow, new managers are faced with learning the game.
 Here, we have compiled a list of the most helpful fantasy football terms.

-If you’re new to the game, you’re going to encounter dozens of terms and abbreviations you’ve probably never seen before.
+If you’re new to fantasy football, you’re going to encounter dozens of terms and abbreviations, many of which you’ve probably never seen before.
 It may seem a bit overwhelming.
 That’s where we come in.
-Allow this to be your one-stop shop for everything you need to know about fantasy football terminology.

 aDOT stands for average depth of target.
 This term refers to how far a ball travels in the air past the line of scrimmage before it reaches its intended target.